Mobile App | Research, Strategy, UX/UI

 for Managing Thermostats Remotely

-Scope: 6-week long design sprint focused on designing
+Scope: 6-week long design sprint focused on validating

-the new proposed features for the new MVP Launch
+the new proposed features for the MVP Launch

 Client: HVAC Company